Tickle My Tush

 What follows is a chapter defining sexual dominant in which Lady Green splits BDSM into several aspects including helplessness (bondage), roles and sensation.
 The next dedicates a chapter to each where she outlines tools, positions, tips and more.
 “Winding Down” discusses knowing when the session is/should be finished and she dedicates a few pages toward the feelings which may come after a scene and what they can mean.
 Throughout the entire book, it feels as though the author is only suggesting things and there is a feeling that the reader can and should tailor the advice to be a better fit for her specific situation.
 Although The Sexually Dominant Female is intended for female dominants and male subs, there is a note in the beginning that recognizes that many women play with women and that most of the content can be altered for the purpose.
 I would have to agree that this book is more neutral toward the submissive’s gender because it does not play on the yin and yang of gendered Dominance and submission like the Mistress Manual.
 It also makes it that much more pleasant to read.

 The chapters are all short, no more than a few pages each.
 As you can guess, The Sexually Dominant Woman does not go into extreme depth about any one topic but gives a brief and consistent introduction to each subject tackled within its pages.
-It is not a book I would solely rely on ever and I would encourage people to read other material along with The Sexually Dominant Woman.
+It is not a book I would solely rely on, and I would encourage people to read other material, such as The Sexually Dominant Woman.
 My suggestion?
-SM 101 is great but I will definitely pick up The New Topping Book after this.
-I especially suggest SM101 because it tackles many issues regarding safety and BDSM, an area which is a bit lacking in The Sexually Dominant Woman and novice players may not realize what is lacking.
+SM 101 is great, but I will definitely pick up The New Topping Book after this.
+I especially suggest SM101 because it tackles many issues regarding safety and BDSM, an area which is a bit lacking in The Sexually Dominant Woman, and novice players may not realize what is lacking.
 Although the chapter on Physical and Emotional Safety is one of the longest in the book, it’s still only a handful of pages long.

 The Sexually Dominant Woman wraps up with “Some notes For Your Submissive” which can help a submissive understand how taxing a role can be a dominant, especially a new dominant.
 This is followed by “Tips For Partner” finding which discusses perception and expectations that can aid in the search as well as a few suggestions of places to search.
 The advice is the sort of common knowledge that people can sometimes forget when setting off on a new adventure.